This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your epilepsy medicine may need to be stopped or changed before you try to get pregnant.

-- Epilepsy and epilepsy medicine may cause polycystic ovarian syndrome or early menopause.
+- Epilepsy or epilepsy medicine may cause polycystic ovarian syndrome (PCOS) or early menopause.
 These conditions may make it more difficult to get pregnant.
 You may also have a decreased interest in sex.
 Talk to your healthcare provider if you have difficulty getting pregnant.

 Follow up with your healthcare provider as directed: